 29. Closet shoe hooks

 Hooks offer up a uniform way to store shoes and a perfect addition to existing wardrobe space.
-It’s a fast hack
+It’s a very fast hack too.

 30. Towel rods